-

 Also read: What is performance marketing?

-When you start working for a new company or onboard a new client, make sure to ask if there is any seasonality in their market.
+When you start working for a new company or onboard a new client, ask if there is any seasonality in their market.
 You can also look at all the data available in Google Analytics or their advertising platforms to see patterns in earlier years.
 This is especially important when creating forecasts or budget planning.

 Types of marketing reports